websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-services.md

 # Troubleshooting Services

-The services you have running are the core of your DXP Cloud environment.
-Some common issues that arise can potentially be investigated or addressed with some simple troubleshooting techniques.
+Services are the core of a DXP Cloud environment.
+This article covers troubleshooting techniques that can be used to investigate and address issues that may arise with DXP Cloud services.

-See here for help identifying and addressing common issues that may pop up for your services.

 ## A Service is Continually Restarting

 Services repeatedly restarting may signal an issue with the [liveness or readiness probes](./self-healing.md) for that service.
 When this happens, you may notice it in the *General* tab of the *Activities* panel, on the Overview for one environment.

-If the service is repeatedly restarting because of a recurring *liveness probe failure*, then this means the service never fully starts up before the liveness probe triggers a restart.
-If it is because of a *readiness probe failure*, then this means the readiness probe failed to get the appropriate response a number of times in a row (possibly after the service has already fully started).
+Services that are continuously restarting due to a recurring *liveness probe failure*, may not complete start up before the liveness probe triggers a restart.
+If there is a *readiness probe failure*, then the readiness probe has failed to get the appropriate response a number of times in a row (possibly after the service has already fully started).

-Follow the strategy outlined here to help determine whether the probes themselves are the cause of the problem.

-### Identify Probe Failure Logs

-First, confirm that a liveness (or readiness) probe failure is causing the service restarts.
+To diagnose a service that is continually restarting, we recommend the following steps:

+1. Review Service Logs for Liveness or Readiness Probe Failures
+2. Review Probe Configurations
+3. Review Service Logs for Startup Errors
+4. Adjust Probe Configurations

+### Review Service Logs for Liveness or Readiness Probe Failures

 Navigate to the service's page to see the logs on the first tab.
 Scan the recent logs to find any that indicate a probe failure.